mikkoikola/mikkoikola/README.md

 - 👋 Hi, I’m @mikkoikola
 - 👀 I’m passionate about web 3, blockchain and disruptive protocols in the decentralized world
 - 💞️ I was previously CMO at early-stage web3 protocol.
 Before that entrepreneur in the E-com space.
-M.Sc. in Computer Science
+M.Sc. in CS.
 - 🌱 You can read and subscribe to receive my writings at https://mikkoikola.com/
 - 📫 See my Twitter: https://twitter.com/MikkoIkola and LinkedIn: https://linkedin.com/in/mikkoikola